about:

 2022 – Following the River, SALA residency and exhibition

-2022 – UNRAVEL exhibition & performance w/ Adrianne Semmens, The Mill
+2022 - BREW Writer in Residence, Pandanus, NT 2022 – UNRAVEL exhibition & performance w/ Adrianne Semmens, The Mill

 2021 - The Impact of Missionaries, The Mill Gallery